 Lectures and Tutorials

-In the first year we also support all of our teaching with weekly personal tutorials – these are hour-long sessions in which each personal tutor meets with all of their personal tutees (typically 6).
+In the first year we also support all of our teaching with tutorials – these are hour-long sessions in which each academic tutor meets with all of their tutees (typically 6).
 As a group you will tackle one or two questions on topics from subjects such as Differential Equations, the Foundations of Mathematics and Probability.
-Building a relationship with your personal tutor is really important, so they can provide you with effective support throughout your time with us, and write more personable references for placements and job applications towards the end of your degree.
+Building a relationship with your academic tutor is really important, so they can provide you with effective support throughout your time with us, and write more personable references for placements and job applications towards the end of your degree.

 Our staff also have weekly drop-in sessions, and open-door policies, so help is never far away.